The-Marcy-Lab-School-Assignments/swe-oop-assessment-2-usherissleepy/src/short-response.md

 Provide a code snippet to illustrate _encapsulation_.

-Encapsulation refers to a core component of object oriented programming.
-Encapsulation is esentially like hiding your data and only you have controlled access to it.
-An example of encapsulation is the smart phone you use, a smart phone has a bunch of internals but you don't interact with any of them, instead you use the screen and the software provided.
-In order to hide your data, you would make certain properties private or public depending on what the property is.
-For example a password property would be private.
-Encapsulation also allows you to have more control over things and how properies are used.
-Take the password property for example again, instead of having the user put anything they want, you can have a certatin character minimum or numbers included in the password for it to be valid.
+Encapsulation refers to a core component of object-oriented programming.
+Encapsulation is essentially like hiding your data, and only you have controlled access to it.
+An example of encapsulation is the smartphone you use.
+A smartphone has a multitude of internals, but you don't interact with any of them; instead, you use the screen and the software provided.
+To hide your data, you would set certain properties to private or public, depending on their purpose.
+For example, a password property would be private.
+Encapsulation also allows you to have more control over things and how properties are used.
+Take the password property for example, again; instead of having the user enter anything they want, you can require a certain character minimum or include numbers in the password for it to be valid.

 ## Code Example: